 When you reach for a beer this Anzac day, give a thought to whom your beer is supporting – is it really Australian or New Zealand owned and brewed, or from somewhere else?

-Consider the two major Australian breweries are now foreign owned; Lion Nathan brewer of Tooheys, XXXX, Hahn and James Boags is owned by Japanese Kirin Holdings Company Limited, while Fosters brewer of Carlton, Cascade and Crown is 5.9 per cent owned by American Molson Coors, with a number of other foreign owned businesses also having a share in the business.
+Consider the two major Australian breweries are now foreign owned; Lion Nathan brewer of Little Creatures, James Squires, Tooheys, XXXX, Hahn and James Boags is owned by Japanese Kirin Holdings Company Limited, while the likes of Balter, Mountain Goat, Pirate Life and Matilda Bay are owned by Asahi.

 So feed your taste buds this Anzac day and make sure you go in true Australian (or New Zealand) style!